TEXAS | High Island & Houston Woods

 A 9-day, small group birdwatching tour to Texas

-Our April birdwatching tour to Texas focuses on the spectacle of spring bird migration around famous High Island, on the Gulf of Mexico coast.
-Prepare to be bedazzled and bewitched by a whole rainbow of North American warblers and other migrants - including up to 30 species of wader - and all looking at their sharpest now.
-But that’s not all... in spring, our Texas bird tours begin with a foray into the forests north of Houston, a wonderful spot to find the endangered Red-cockaded Woodpecker, the localised Brown-headed Nuthatch, Eastern Bluebird and Yellow-breasted Chat.
-Expect to see in the region of 200 species on this Texas birding tour!
+Our April birdwatching tour to Texas focuses on the spectacle of spring bird migration around famous High Island on the coast of the Gulf of Mexico.
+Prepare to be bedazzled and bewitched by a whole rainbow of North American warblers with up to thirty species being possible.
+A similar number of wader species are also ‘on the cards’ with all looking at their best in fine spring plumage.
+That is not all, however, as our Texas bird tour begins with a foray into the forests north of Houston, a wonderful spot to look for the endangered Red-cockaded Woodpecker, the localised Brown-headed Nuthatch, Eastern Bluebird and Yellow-breasted Chat.
+Expect to see in the region of 200 species on this special Texas birding holiday! !

 Tour Dates & Prices

 Tour Cost: 9 Days from £2695 excluding flights

 - 7 nights accommodation in Texas, at comfortable hotels of good North American standard

 - All main meals - and drinking water provided

 - All excursions, entry fees and permits

 - All tour-based tips (inc. gratuities for meals) and taxes